cits3007/cits3007.github.io/assets/labs/lab04-solutions.md

 discuss your results with your partner.
 Any exercises you don't complete during the lab, you should finish in your own time.

+Any programs provided here are intended to be compiled in a Linux environment, so ensure you have your development environment from Lab 1 available.

 ## 1. `setuid`

 Recall from last week's lab that `setuid` ("set user identity") is an